willy2k69/quick-box/README.md

 ---

-## UPDATE as of 01/08/2016

-> I have decided to null the idea of implementing 12.04 into the quick box scripts as it would be limited in the additions I plan on adding to the dashboard in the future.
-I want to keep the script serving the same great flavors to any release version the script supports.
-12.04 is a bit lacking is some features as per third-party repos and their supports.
-With that said Rel.
-14.04, 15.04 and 15.10 are working splendidly.
-I will continue to adjust settings that are easy to implement for enhanced stability.
-These enhancements will be released as simple bash scripts to run on top of existing installs... tested thoroughly first of course.
-ENJOY!

----

 This script has the following features

 * A multi-user environment, complete with scripts to add and delete users.
 * Linux Quota, to control how much space every user can use in the box.
+This can be controled via the 'setdisk' command.
 * Customized Seedbox Dashboard located at http://SERVER_IP/
 * HTTPs Downloads directory (https://SERVER_IP/${username}.downloads)
+* Obscures ports for ssh and ftp.
+SSH = 4747 | FTP = 5757 (note, this is not for security reasons... it's simply a means to reduce bad bot hits from all over the web)

 ## Installed software
 * ruTorrent 3.7 + official plugins